ibmresilient/resilient-community-apps/fn_extrahop/README.md

    ![screenshot: fn-extrahop-revealx-search-packets-attachment](./doc/screenshots/fn-extrahop-revealx-search-packets-attachment.png)

-The following screenshot shows an example of notes added to an IBM SOAR incident:
+The following screenshot shows an example of notes added to a SOAR incident:

    ![screenshot: fn-extrahop-revealx-search-packets-note](./doc/screenshots/fn-extrahop-revealx-search-packets-note.png)